punakha

 2. Punakha Suspension Bridge

-Spanning the Mo Chhu, this 160–180 meter-long suspension bridge swings gently as you cross-framed by fluttering prayer flags, with eye-catching views of the Dzong and rivers below.
+Punakha Suspension Bridge spans the Mo Chhu.
+This 160–180 meter-long suspension bridge swings gently as you cross, framed by fluttering prayer flags, with eye-catching views of the Dzong and rivers below.

 Tip: Hold the railings if you’re afraid of heights.
 Go in the early morning or evening for fewer crowds.